The potential for using growth factors to promote healing and hair growth after hair transplantation is centered in three functional applications:

 A common approach to maintaining donor hair follicle viability during the transition period is to keep them in a storage solution that provides a protective environment of appropriate temperature, chemical balance and nutrient supply.
 Recent research has indicated that addition of PRP to the storage solution improves follicle viability during and after transplantation, enhances post-transplantation tissue healing and promotes hair growth in transplanted follicles.
 An approach advocated by some investigators is to bathe the donor hair follicles in activated PRP just prior to transplantation.

-Investigators have reported that PRP promotes hair growth from follicles by the action of platelet growth factors on hair follicle stem cells.
-The platelet growth factors induce follicle stem cells to shift from a dormant state to an active state that starts the process of hair production.
+Investigators have reported that PRP promotes hair growth from follicles by the action of platelet growth factors.

 In activity promoting tissue repair and healing after injury of surgery, the growth factors stored in platelets are released at a site of tissue injury, promoting tissue repair and healing.
 Individual growth factors such as PDGF have been used by hair surgeons to promote wound healing in hospitalized surgical patients.
 The rationale for using PRP in outpatient surgical hair restoration is to use the full array of platelet-associated growth factors to promote healing and minimize scar formation, as well as to promote maximum hair growth in transplanted follicles.